The Esson surname has its origins in Mediaeval Scotland.

 As time goes by in the 1400’s, and especially the 1500’s we see the Aysoune/Ayson name appearing more often across the Southern Lowlands.

-Baptism records also start to appear.
+Baptism records also start to appear nearby and across the lowlands.

 The conclusion seems to be this name arose in a single family grew and spread across Lowland Southern Scotland as the family migrated.
 While very plausible, the intention is that records will be collated to check this view.